 Unauthorized access to your video or your partners’ video is a big deal.
 That’s why content owners throughout the industry go to great lengths to control who gets access, when they get access, and how often.
 In other words, authenticated streaming and downloading are essential components of any pay TV business.

 Let’s take a closer look at how content can be restricted.

-These features are available in plug-ins that handle the following aspects of a protected media flow:
+These features are available in plugins that handle the following aspects of a protected media flow:

-Note: The plug-ins that are required for an environment are specific to the implementation.
+Note: The plugins that are required for an environment are specific to the implementation.

 Let’s take a look at a few of the major content protection solutions available.

-Adobe Flash Access encrypts Flash FLV and F4V video files, which can then be streamed or downloaded to Microsoft® Windows®, Apple® Mac OS®, Linux®, and Android® platforms, and enforces business models such as online video rental.
+Adobe Access encrypts Flash FLV and F4V video files, which can then be streamed (authenticated streaming) or downloaded to Microsoft® Windows®, Apple® Mac OS®, Linux®, and Android® platforms, and enforces business models such as online video rental.
 Consumers can enjoy high-quality content at their convenience, whether they are online or offline.

-thePlatform’s Entitlements System integrates with Flash Access for content packaging and license generation.
+The mpx’s Entitlements system integrates with Adobe Access for content packaging and license generation.
 Data from a Rights object is used to fashion the policy that sets the restrictions enforced by the Flash Player.

-The PDK can play content protected with Flash Access.
-It ships with four distinct plug-ins that work in conjunction with content that has been processed and protected using thePlatform’s Entitlements workflow.
-The plug-ins work within the player component and prompt the user to download any additional software necessary to view the protected content via authenticated streaming or downloading.
+The mpx Player can play content protected with Adobe Access.
+It ships with four distinct plugins that work in conjunction with content that has been processed and protected using the mpx Entitlements workflow.
+The plugins work within the mpx Player component and prompt the user to download any additional software necessary to view the protected content via authenticated streaming or downloading.
 Once the additional software has been installed and credentials provided, the user can play media to which they’re entitled.

 Microsoft PlayReady supports a wide range of business models for digital content providers, including:

-Just as with Flash Access, thePlatform’s Entitlements System integrates with PlayReady for content packaging and license generation, and the PDK supports playback of PlayReady-protected content.
+Just as with Adobe Access, the mpx Entitlements system integrates with PlayReady for content packaging and license generation, and the mpx Player supports playback of PlayReady-protected content.

-thePlatform also provides a base level of support for Widevine, Windows Media DRM, and Marlin.
+mpx also provides a base level of support for Widevine, Windows Media DRM, and Marlin.

-Akamai, the leading Content Delivery Network (CDN), offers secure streaming as a lighter-weight alternative to DRM that meets the content protection requirements of many customers.
-Akamai SecureHD provides multi-layered security for live and on-demand streaming that can be used together or independently across each of the supported runtimes to protect against the most common threats to content.
+Akamai, the leading Content Delivery Network (CDN), offers authenticated streaming as a lighter-weight alternative to DRM that meets the content protection requirements of many customers.
+Akamai SecureHD provides multi-layered security for live and on-demand authenticated streaming that can be used together or independently across each of the supported runtimes to protect against the most common threats to content.

-Adobe Flash Media Server supports a SWF verification feature that restricts media download to pre-approved SWF files.
+Adobe Media Server supports a SWF verification feature that restricts media download to pre-approved SWF files.
 This feature requires special coordination with your content delivery network, but it does provide a means to restrict video playback to only those applications and sites that you grant access.

 Regardless of how you want to control access to your content, thePlatform and our partners have likely solved the challenge for you already.